M-o-a-T/moat-victron/INSTALL.md

 power supply, and hold the hat's button until your Pi powers on.
 The hat's green LED should stop flashing eventually.

+### edit the config file

+#### batt.batt.n

+The number of cells in your battery.

+#### batt.cell.balance.min

+The cell voltage above which balancing should start.

+#### batt.cell.balance.d

+The voltage difference between cells which triggers balancing.
+(Actually, balancing won't start until the difference is twice this value.)

+0.015 is a sensible value.

+#### batt.cell.balance.n

+The number of cells that can be balanced at the same time.
+Zero: all of them.

+#### batt.cell.balance.r

+Hysteresis ratio, so the balancer won't turn cells on and off all the time.

+Sensible values are between zero and 0.3 or so.

+#### batt.batt.i.min, .max

+The battery's "hard" current limits.
+The protective relay will trip if these are exceeded.
+Leave ample margin so that this won't happen during normal operation.
+Things tend to break when disconnected under load.

+#### batt.batt.i.ext min, .max

+The battery's current limits as communicated to the rest of the Victron system.

+These limits are reduced automatically when a cell approaches its voltage minimum / maximum.

+#### batt.cell.u.min, .max

+Your cell's "hard" voltage limts.
+The protective relay will trip if these are exceeded.
+Leave ample margin so that this won't happen during normal operation.

+#### batt.cell.u.ext.min, .max

+The cell's operating range.

+#### batt.cell.u.lim.min, .max

+The voltage range which the BMS considers "safe", i.e. current limits are maxed when all cells are within this range.

+Note: The voltage limits reported to the Venus/GX system are not a simple multiple of the cells' voltages.
+The BMS accounts for non-balanced cell voltages.

+#### batt.batt.u.min, .max

+Additional protection is provided by a voltage sensor on the BMS.
+It is not particularly accurate, so you should probably set the minimum to somewhere between batt.cell.u.ext.min and batt.cell.u.min, multiplied with the number of cells of course.
+Ditto for .max.

+The BMS will tell the system to stop charging/discharging when the midpoint between this value and the calculated safe minimum/maximum (based on cell limits) is crossed.

 ### setup the MoaT BMS

 Change to `bus/python`.
 Copy `config/bms.cfg` and adapt to your battery, cells, etc..